Today, Facebook has released its first response to the voluntary industry code on disinformation and misinformation.

 The industry association for the digital industry in Australia, DIGI, led the industry’s response effort and launched the Australian Code of Practice on Disinformation and Misinformation, earlier this year.

 Facebook is proud to be a founding member and signatory to the Code and has committed to 43 specific commitments to meet the obligations outlined in the voluntary code.
 Since the beginning of the pandemic, Facebook has taken aggressive steps to combat harmful COVID-19 misinformation and will continue to work with health experts to make sure that our approach and our policies are in the right place as the pandemic evolves.

 Importantly, for the first time, we have prepared selected Australia-specific statistics about content on our platforms, to encourage a sophisticated public policy debate about misinformation in Australia.

-- Since the beginning of the pandemic in March 2020 to the end of December 2020, globally we removed over 14 million pieces of content that constituted misinformation related to COVID-19 that may lead to harm, such as content relating to fake preventative measures or exaggerated cures.
-110,000 pieces of content were from Pages or accounts specific to Australia (noting that Australians benefitted from the content we removed from other countries as well).
+- From the beginning of the pandemic in March 2020 to the end of December 2020, globally we removed over 14 million pieces of content that constituted misinformation related to COVID-19 that may lead to harm, such as content relating to fake preventative measures or exaggerated cures.
+110,000 pieces of content were from Pages or account specific to Australia (noting that Australians benefitted from the content we removed from other countries as well).

 - We have made a COVID-19 Information Centre available around the world to promote authoritative information to Facebook users.
 Over 2 billion people globally have visited the Information Centre; over 6.2 million distinct Australians have visited the Information Centre at some point over the course of the pandemic.

-Other Australian specific commitments we have committed to include:
+Other Australian-specific commitments we have committed to include: